Laurentmoe/laflammecode/README.md

 - 👋 Hi, I’m @laflammecode
-- 👀 I’m interested in music technology, quantum computing
+- 👀 I’m interested in quantum computing, music, technology & music technology
 - 🌱 I’m currently learning Stevie Wonder basslines and writing synths
 <!---
 laflammecode/laflammecode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.